caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_2_transformation/README.md

       * An example is the `macro/tests/date_format.sql`.
 I created this macro in a `test/` folder to ensure that the date columns have a date format.
       * To apply this test, you need to put it in the `date_tests:` section of the `properties.yml` for the respective schema.
       * Moreover, you will find a `generate_schema_name.sql` macro that makes sure that the name we chose for (for example) the bronze schema (i.e., the `bronze` name) is the one being used when the schemas are created in the Data Warehouse (Snowflake in this case).

-4) Run and test your dbt models.
+4) Run dbt for the second dbt project (`dbt_1_transformation/`)
-  * Make sure you are under the Docker's workspace where `.dbt` is located: `cd /workspace/dbt_2_transformation`
+  * run: `cd /workspace/dbt_2_transformation`
-  * Make sure the database connection is working by running `dbt debug` in the Docker bash terminal.
+  * run: `dbt debug` in the Docker bash terminal (this makes sure the database connection is working).
   * We are using Snowflake External Tables as a way to make reference to Parquet files in S3.
-Therefore, we need to run the following before doing a `dbt run`:
+Therefore, we need to run the following before doing a `dbt run` so that dbt can create the External Tables in the **existing** External Stage:
-    * This will create the External Tables in Snowflake: `dbt run-operation stage_external_sources`
+    * Run: `dbt run-operation stage_external_sources` (This will create the External Tables in Snowflake)
     * Check here: https://hub.getdbt.com/dbt-labs/dbt_external_tables/latest/
     * An official example here: https://github.com/dbt-labs/dbt-external-tables/blob/main/sample_sources/snowflake.yml
-  * Run `dbt run` and dbt will materialize the tables that DuckDB read from the Parquet files into DuckDB.
+  * run: `dbt run` and dbt will materialize the Parquet files into Snowflakes's Silver and Gold schema.